fhiso/legacy-format/data-model-noTag.md

 ### `http://terms.fhiso.org/elf/FamilyEvent`  {#FamilyEvent}

 The `http://terms.fhiso.org/elf/FamilyEvent` type serves as an abstract supertype for events that pertain to a couple or nuclear family.
-No structures with URI `http://terms.fhiso.org/elf/FamilyEvent` should appear in an ELF dataset.
+No structures with IRI `http://terms.fhiso.org/elf/FamilyEvent` should appear in an ELF dataset.

 Supertype
 :   `[Event]`